+CERAMICS PRIORITY 1:

-CERAMICS I Developing a PRIORITY 1: portfolio of manufacturable advanced ceramics for a diverse range of applications Outcomes Portfolio of high-value ceramic materials, designed, manufactured and tested with end- use focus.
+Developing a portfolio of manufacturable advanced ceramics for a diverse range of applications

+Portfolio of high-value ceramic materials, designed, manufactured and tested with enduse focus.

 UK taking a global lead (and maintaining sovereign capability) in high-value ceramic market segments such as electronics, healthcare and structural (for example, ceramic matrix composites).

-Enabled Talent pipeline for the industry. ьу Key interventions Cross-industry-academia working group to map demand, identify priorities across markets, and coordinate collaboration partnerships to advance the sector.
+Talent pipeline for the industry.

+Cross-industry-academia working group to map demand, identify priorities across markets, and coordinate collaboration partnerships to advance the sector.

 Programme of advanced ceramic materials development to meet the diverse industry demands across the manufacturing sector based on priority-setting by industry.
-Priorities may include: New thermoelectrics and conductors and advanced thermal barrier and environmental barrier coatings.
-High-permittivity ceramics for defence and telecoms applications.
-High-temperature ceramics to enable hydrogen technologies.
-Padiation hard coramics for puplear and space applications.
-Radiation-hard ceramics for nuclear and space applications.
-Fatigue-, wear-, corrosion- and electromagnetic activity-resistant ceramics and Calcium-Magnesium-Aluminosilicate (CMAS)-resistant ceramics for aerospace applications.
-Additive manufactured ceramics for complex geometry products such as personalised health. • Large free-form ceramics, ceramic fibres, ceramic cores for metal castings. • Low CO 2 formulations to eliminate process emissions.
-Application of Materials 4.0 - AI-assisted and physics-based modelling and digital twins to support materials development.
+Priorities may include:

+- New thermoelectrics and conductors and advanced thermal barrier and environmental barrier coatings. - High-permittivity ceramics for defence and telecoms applications. - High-temperature ceramics to enable hydrogen technologies. - Radiation-hard ceramics for nuclear and space applications. - Fatigue-, wear-, corrosion- and electromagnetic activity-resistant ceramics and Calcium-Magnesium-Aluminosilicate (CMAS)-resistant ceramics for aerospace applications. - Additive manufactured ceramics for complex geometry products such as personalised health. - Large free-form ceramics, ceramic fibres, ceramic cores for metal castings. - Low CO2 formulations to eliminate process emissions.

+Application of Materials 4.0 - Al-assisted and physics-based modelling and digital twins to support materials development.

 Access to test and verification capabilities to support rapid design, development and translation of new materials to proof of concept, based on agreed standards.

 Review of national regulations and standards related to application of advanced ceramics to support export and adoption in critical technologies such as health, nuclear and electronics.

-Underpinned Identification and delivery of skills to create a talent pipeline for the industry. Ьу An enabling ecosystem High-quality raw materials.
+Identification and delivery of skills to create a talent pipeline for the industry.

+High-quality raw materials.

 Existing expertise and formulations across UK industry.

 Existing strategies to which ceramics contribute.
 For example, the fusion materials roadmap.

 Existing degree apprenticeship programmes.

+Providing

-Providing solutions to Solve industry challenges
+solutions to Solve industry challenges

 , Reducing energy costs.

 Decarbonisation of the industry.

 Access to new markets.

 Secure supply chains.

 CERAMICS PRIORITY 2: Improved manufacturing and processing innovation for ceramics Outcomes Scale up the low TRL processes developed in academia and bridge the TRL4-6 gap.
-Outcomes Competitive UK ceramics sector by decarbonising manufacturing processes.
+Competitive UK ceramics sector by decarbonising manufacturing processes.
 Secure supply chains sovereignty and security for critical materials and components.
-Enabled Supply of products (for example, nuclear fuels) into international markets. by Key interventions Industry-led programme for the rapid development of substitution of natural gas for the sector (for example, application of hydrogen) and low-carbon firing processes such as electric furnace technology.
+Enabled T Supply of products (for example, nuclear fuels) into international markets. by 📙 Key interventions Industry-led programme for the rapid development of substitution of natural gas for the sector (for example, application of hydrogen) and low-carbon firing processes such as electric furnace technology.
 Challenge led programmes and infrastructure driving collaboration between industry, academia and the Catapults delivering priority ceramic manufacturing capabilities (at scale).
 Including: Ceramic fibre and pre-ceramic polymer production.
-Additive manufacturing of ceramics. • Large-scale manufacturing of ceramic components for fuel cells electrolysers, batteries, and membranes.
+Additive manufacturing of ceramics.
+Large-scale manufacturing of ceramic components for fuel cells electrolysers, batteries, and membranes.
 High-temperature, co-firing of ceramics.
 Repeatable coating processes.
-Underpinned Advanced sintering technologies. ЬУ An enabling ecosystem Existing infrastructure that can be adapted or repurposed or used as demonstrators (for example, the Lucideon gas fired kiln capable of using gas mixtures from 0-100% H 2 ).
+Underpinned Advanced sintering technologies. by An enabling ecosystem Existing infrastructure that can be adapted or repurposed or used as demonstrators (for example, the Lucideon gas fired kiln capable of using gas mixtures from 0-100% H 2).
 Industry bodies to coordinate activities (Ceramics UK, Foundation Industry Sustainability Consortium, Midlands Industrial Ceramics Group).
 Some large-scale companies and a vibrant SME sector.
-Provid solution Deep decarbonisation.
+Provid solution , , Deep decarbonisation.
 Competitiveness through value-add.
 Accelerated scale-up and path to markets.